verghost/vlc-lua-docs/index.md

 ---
 This is some documentation on the Lua scripting API for VLC Media Player.
 It covers the modules and script types that are available to VLC addon developers.

-### **A Few Thing To Note**
-- The information in these docs is based on VLC 4.0.0, so these docs may differ significantly from earlier versions of the Lua API.
-- This is NOT a Lua tutorial.
-There are plenty of [good ones](http://lua-users.org/wiki/TutorialDirectory) out there, though.
-- The version of these docs on verghost.com might not be the most recent version.
-Changes are made to [this repo](https://github.com/verghost/vlc-lua-docs/) and are pulled as a subtree.

 # Script Basics

-### What are VLC Lua Scripts?
-Scripts are small one-file programs written in [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)).
-These programs are run by VLC and can access internal VLC data and functionality via the VLC Lua API, which these docs attempt to describe.

 ### Installation
 Scripts are placed into their own special folders in the VLC install directory.
 Below are the install directories for VLC scripts on different platforms.